rian39/notes/lazzarato_signs_machines_2014.md

-Asignifying semiotics (stock listings, currencies, corporate accounting, national budgets, computer languages, mathematics, scientific functions and equations as well as the asignifying semiotics of music, art, etc.) are not beholden to significations and the pndividuated subjects who convey them.
+Asignifying semiotics (stock listings, currencies, corporate accounting, national budgets, computer languages, mathematics, scientific functions and equations as well as the asignifying semiotics of music, art, etc.) are not beholden to significations and the individuated subjects who convey them.
 They slip past rather than produce significations or representations.
 80

 It is utterly insufficient to conceive of the machine in terms of technique.
 The machine is at once material and semiotic, actual and virtual, assemblage.
 On the one hand, before being a technique, the machine is diagrammatic, that is, inhabited by diagrams, plans and equations.
 On the other hand, in the machine there are "visible, synchronic" dimensions (the assemblage of component parts, plans, equations) but also virtual, diachronic dimensions, since it is situated at the intersection of a series of past machines and the infinity of machines to come.
 81-82